 It’s only through the championing of a few individuals as in the early days of cinema that we continue to see stop-motion as a viable platform for animation today.

-In reality the viability to produce stop-motion pictures in today’s economy is partly due to the advancements of the digital image and computer programing.
-All motion picture production has been effected by computer imaging.
+In reality the viability to produce stop-motion pictures in today’s economy is partly due to the advancements of the digital image and computer programming.
+All motion picture production has been affected by computer imaging.
 C.G. graphics have replaced the glass-shots and optical printers no longer handle transitions or compositing.
 Even editing is done digitally.